PJU at the Capitol - 2017

 Since Donald J. Trump has been sworn into office, he has signed executive orders that promote divisiveness and fear of the immigrant community.
 He has also selected inexperienced individuals for his cabinet who possess overwhelmingly large conflicts of interest.
 However, we still have the ability to stand together against hate.
 Arming ourselves with knowledge is the first step on what may become a difficult road in the fight for human rights.
 We can also become active citizens in our local and state governments.
 We must make the commitment to not let fear rule.TAKE ACTION NOW

 If President Trump wants to build a wall, we will band together and build a bridge to get over the tough times ahead in the state of Colorado.
-Padres & Jóvenes Unidos will focus on the following items in the 2017 legislative session:
+Padres & Jóvenes Unidos fought for the following items in the 2017 Colorado legislative session:

 HB 1134 - This bill would have allowed police chiefs, sheriffs, and other public officials to be arrested if they were deemed to be a sanctuary city.
 It is incredibly disappointing that we have elected officials prioritizing these types of policies.
 The immigrant community came together to resist and these bills were both defeated in the House Committee on State, Veterans, & Military Affairs.

 >>HB 1206 - This bill would have expanded the driver’s license program by accepting a valid social security number and improving the renewal process did not pass the Senate Transportation Committee.
 Despite continuous lobbying by the community the driver’s license program will continue as is.
 This bill did not pass.